meyskens/linux-itf/src/kubernetes/resources/README.md

 - [Contour](https://projectcontour.io/)
 - [Skipper by Zalando](https://opensource.zalando.com/skipper/kubernetes/ingress-controller/)

-_In this tutorial I will be assufing you are using the NGINX Ingress Controller by Kubernetes as it is supported by the Kubernetes Community.
+_In this tutorial I will be assuming you are using the NGINX Ingress Controller by Kubernetes as it is supported by the Kubernetes Community.
 For installation see [Clusters](../clusters/)_

 ```yaml
 ---